artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 * Problems do, and will occur, but everything is fixable by forking
 * Extensive communication with native code gets tricky to test and maintain
 * It makes working in native code feel like a bad job for someone to do
+* We're not going to re-write other existing Apps into React Native
+* Makes a lot of sense in an [additive approach][our-rn]

 So, should you use React Native?
 Maybe. *If you have an API driven app, probably.*